matiaspaavilainen/RealConstellations/README.md

 - Each constellation should be drawn by calculating the vector projection towards the users location from the actual vectors between stars.
   - Should be quite future proof and work for everything
-- Position on Earth is illusion, just set the camera at a certain angle.
+- Position on Earth is illusion, just rotate the camera at a certain angle.
   - How to set ground, so can't see through it?
   - Can just be a flat plane, looks like that anyways
 - Should only get the bare minimum amount of data for each star to draw it in a constellation, e.g. location and color, maybe size
-  - When clicking to constellation, woudl be epic if just zoom in and then somehow seamlessly switch the scene so that only said constellation is visible.
+  - When clicking to constellation, would be epic if just zoom in and then somehow seamlessly switch the scene so that only said constellation is visible.
-    - Increase quality of models and query all the info for the constellation
+    - Increase quality of models and query all the info for the constellation when zoomed

 ## MVP